01-edu/public/subjects/options.en.md

 ## Instructions

-Write a program that takes an undefined number of arguments which could be considered as options and writes on standard output a representation of those options as groups of bytes followed by a newline.
+Write a program that takes an undefined number of arguments which could be considered as options and writes on the standard output a representation of those options as groups of bytes followed by a newline.

-- An option is an argument that begins by a '-' and have multiple characters which could be :
+- An option is an argument that begins by a `-` and have multiple characters which could be :
 	- abcdefghijklmnopqrstuvwxyz

 - All options are stocked in a single int and each options represents a bit of that int, and should be stocked like this :